robfatland/zero2x/2_build_api/README.md

 ## Introduction

-This step provides access to the data table published in part 1: Via internet query and response.
+This step provides access to the data table published in part 1 via internet query and response.
-This transaction can be done using a browser or from a Python program (see part 3).
-For if you paste the following into a browser address bar:
+This transaction uses a browser for manual testing or Python code (see part 3).
+For example if you paste the following into a browser address bar:

 ```
 https://rlu4ch9a57.execute-api.us-west-2.amazonaws.com/default/baboon1?indiv=10&table=true&t0=9:00:00&t1=9:00:22
 ```

 ...you should see a small data table after a few seconds.
-This is 22 seconds of position fix for individual `10`.
-Individual '10' would resemble the animal wearing the GPS collar in this photograph:
+This is 22 seconds of position fixes for *individual 10* where *individual 10* would resemble the animal wearing the GPS collar in this photograph:

 <img src="https://github.com/robfatland/Zero2API/blob/master/2_build_api/baboons.png" alt="Amboseli baboons" width="550"/>